Dog Breeding

 2. Request Documentation: Ask for copies of official OFA certificates

-3. Check CHIC Status: Look for a CHIC number as verification of complete testing
+3. Check CHIC Status: Look for a CHIC number as verification of complete testing, then read each underlying result

 4. Review DNA Reports: Request access to full genetic testing reports, not just summaries